-About This Week's Prompts for Personal Meditation Montaigne said, “It's not the want, but rather abundance that creates avarice.”
-As soon as Jesus begins the parable, we don't much like this rich farmer congratulating himself for earth's bounty, planning to pull down his barns to build bigger ones, hording not for wisdom's sake on behalf of neighbors to protect them from famine, but for his own selfish pleasure and accumulating profit.
+Montaigne said, “It's not the want, but rather abundance that creates avarice.”
+As soon as Jesus begins the parable, we don't much like this rich farmer congratulating himself for earth's bounty, planning to pull down his barns to build bigger ones, hoarding not on behalf of neighbors to protect them from famine, but for his own accumulation of profit and selfish pleasure.
 Jesus said, “Take care!
 Be on your guard against all kinds of greed; for one's life does not consist in the abundance of possessions."

-I thought of Soames Forsyte (meditation one) sitting in the splendor of an autumn day not quite understanding (after 921 pages!) that beauty cannot be grasped and possessed, and Midas, who lost all he had to the much anticipated magic that turned everything he touched to gold (meditation two).
-The rich farmer's foolishness also reminded me of a Sufi story of universal reverence for a famous cow (meditation three) despite that cow's propensity to kick the bucket of perfect milk so that no one actually ever drank it.
-"You fool!
-This very night your life is being demanded of you!"
+I thought of the materialistic Soames Forsyte (Meditation One) sitting in the splendor of an autumn day not quite understanding (after 921 pages!) that beauty cannot be grasped and possessed.
+I thought of Midas, who lost all he had to the much anticipated magic that turned everything he touched to gold (Mditation Two).
+But the hoarding of self (Meditation Three) is the true tragedy of life.

 Wishing you a wealth of blessings, Suzanne

-Meditation One you just don't get it, do you?
+Meditation One (Introit) You Just Don't Get It, Do You?
 In this scene, Soames Forsyte, the "man of property," reflects upon his life as he sits near the family tomb at Highgate cemetery.
 Softened by the events of the past week, affected by the melancholy beauty of the autumn day, Soames came nearer than he had ever been to realization of that truth - passing the understanding of a Forsyte pure - that the body of Beauty has a spiritual essence, uncapturable save by a devotion which thinks not of self.
 After all, he was near that truth in his devotion to his daughter; perhaps that made him understand a little how he had missed the prize. …

 … And only one thing really troubled him, sitting there - the melancholy craving in his heart - because the sun was like enchantment on his face and on the clouds and on the golden birch leaves, and the wind's rustle was so gentle, and the yew-tree green so dark, and the sickle of a moon pale in the sky.
 He might wish and wish and never get it - the beauty and the loving in the world! -John Galsworthy 1867-1933 The Forsyte Saga